-Section 5310 program provides that of the amounts apportioned to the designated recipients, not less than 55 percent shall be available for traditional Section 5310 projects-those public transportation capital projects planned, designed, and carried out to meet the special needs of seniors and individuals with disabilities when public transportation is insufficient, unavailable, or inappropriate.
-It is at the discretion of the designated recipient whether or not the 55 percent capital is available for competitive selection.
+The Section 5310 program provides that of the amounts apportioned to the designated recipients, not less than 55 percent shall be available for traditional Section 5310 projects-those public transportation capital projects planned, designed, and carried out to meet the special needs of seniors and individuals with disabilities when public transportation is insufficient, unavailable, or inappropriate.
+Valley Transit at their discretion with the certification that there are no other eligible recipients can use the 55 percent capital available.

-The remaining funds after the 10 percent administration costs and the minimum 55 percent capital are available for transportation operation projects that:
+The remaining funds after the 10 percent administration cost and the minimum 55 percent capital are available for transportation operation projects that:

-- a.
-Exceed the ADA minimum requirements, - b.
-Improve access to fixed-route service and decrease reliance by individuals with disabilities on ADA-complementary paratransit service, or - c.
-Provide alternatives to public transportation that assist seniors and individuals with disabilities with transportation.
+- a. exceed the ADA minimum requirements; - b. improve access to fixed-route service and decrease reliance by individuals with disabilities on ADA-complementary paratransit service, or - c. provide alternatives to public transportation that assist seniors and individuals with disabilities with transportation.